 What is a 360 electric toothbrush?

-360 toothbrushes are also called mouthpiece toothbrushes or mouthguard toothbrushes because of their shape and design.
-It is a smart toothbrush that is used like a mouthguard you would need for soccer, the U-shaped brush covers all your teeth at once with multiple bristles.
+The 360 electric toothbrush is also called a mouthpiece toothbrush or mouthguard toothbrush because of its shape and design.
+It is a smart toothbrush that is used like a mouthguard you would need for soccer, the U-shaped brush covers all your teeth at once with many bristles.
 The idea is to save time and keep your hands free.
 Instead of brushing your teeth and focusing on cleaning tooth by tooth, you clean everything at once.
 It allows you to put good pressure on your teeth while brushing.

 Although this technology is still new on the market, there are various versions of these toothbrushes and no doubt other types will be developed in the future.

-Very designer, it has a high fashion feel with its embossed patterns.
-The recharge base is also often provided with it.
+Very design, it has a high fashion side with its patterns in relief.
+The refill base is also often provided with it.
 Moreover, it has a small size which allows the maintenance of the toothpaste in the spout.
 It has not only one mode of sonic vibration but several modes: soft, normal and intensive depending on your dental sensitivity.
 The vibrations are, however, quite weak.
 The Y-Brush is a fast and particularly splash-proof toothbrush.
 It is possible to use a single handle for several toothbrushes.

 Should you buy this type of toothbrush?
-It really depends on the individual, but mostly on the benefits you can get from it.
+It really depends on each person, but more importantly, on the benefits you can get from it.

 - Some models can be cut if they are too big to fit in your mouth.

-- They don't replace regular brushing, so you double the time spent in the bathroom;
+- They do not replace regular brushing, so you double the time spent in the bathroom;

 - They can't reach hard-to-reach areas;